Burning Calories & Feeling Happier With Dance; Just How Much of a Workout Is Ballroom Dancing?

 A study in the Journal of Physiological Anthropology found that dance as exercise is just as effective for weight loss as cycling and jogging.
 Dance training is also an excellent form of maintenance exercise, to stay healthy and toned once you’ve reached your goal weight.
 And since ballroom dance is so much fun, you’re getting these benefits without feeling like you’re working out!

-Come and join us at your local Fred Astaire Franchised Dance Studio.
+Come and join us, at Fred Astaire Dance Studios.
 We offer private dance instruction in ballroom dancing and group classes as well.
 You can have the time of your life while actually improving your life and your health.